HdrHistogram/HdrHistogram/README.md

 HdrHistogram: A High Dynamic Range (HDR) Histogram

-This project currently includes Java, C, and C# implementations of HdrHistogram, all of which share common concepts and data representation capabilities.
-Recent Go and Erlang ports can be found in other repositories.
+This respository currently includes Java and C# implementations of HdrHistogram, C, Python, Erlang, and Go ports can be found in other respositories.
+All of which share common concepts and data representation capabilities.

-Note: The below is an excerpt from a Histogram JavaDoc.
-While it generally applies to C and C# as well, some details may vary by implementation (e.g. iteration and synchronization), so you should consult the documentation or header information of specific API library you intended to use.
+Note: The below is an excerpt from a HistograUpdate m JavaDoc.
+While much of it generally applies to other language implementations as well, some details may vary by implementation (e.g. iteration and synchronization), so you should consult the documentation or header information of specific API library you intended to use.

 HdrHistogram
 ----------------------------------------------